Amarnath-someperson/Amarnath-someperson.github.io/content/post/ARTI1.md

 +++
-title = Buses, Rain and the incomprehensible beauty of being human subtitle = However detached we are from the human experience, does it really take an orchestra of events to connect the cord? description = "New rambling from this madman!" date = 2025-10-16 author = "Amarnath K"
+title = "Buses, Rain and the incomprehensible beauty of being human" subtitle = "However detached we are from the human experience, does it really take an orchestra of events to connect the cord?" description = "New rambling from this madman!" date = 2025-10-16 author = "Amarnath K"